In effect as of January 1, 2016

 Section 1.
 Business Meetings

-The place of each business meeting shall be announced at least 20 days prior to the meeting date.
+An annual business meeting of the Academy shall be held at such time and place as determined by the Executive Board.
+The place of each meeting shall be announced at least 20 days prior to the meeting date.

 Section 2.
 Special Meetings

-Special meetings in addition to the annual business meeting provided for in Article IV of the AIB Constitution may be called by the Executive Board.
+Special meetings in addition to the annual business meeting may be called by the Executive Board.
 Notice of the time, place and agenda of such special meetings shall be communicated to the members by mail or electronically at least 20 days prior to the meeting date.

 The Academy, its business and its affairs are governed by an Executive Board.